KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/alpha_mask_keying/alpha_shapes.rst

       :figwidth: 400px
       :alt: kdenlive2304_effects-alpha_shapes_example_13

-      Operation set to Substract; Min = 0
+      Operation set to Subtract; Min = 0

    In this example we have reduced the Min value of effect (2) to 0 making the area outside the triangle 0% opaque (= 100% transparent).
 This results in the rectangular shape from effect (1) being cut by the triangle shape from effect (2) because the Max values in both effects are at 1000 (100% opaque), and with the :guilabel:`Subtract` operation the Max value of the pixels in the overlapping area is 0.